wanderindev/wanderindev/README.md

 ## What am I working on?

 - :muscle: Currently, I'm working on Atelier M's online store.
 Check it out [here](https://atelierm.store).
--   :robot: I'm also tweaking [my crypto trading bots](https://github.com/wanderindev/crypto-bot).
--   :snake: And contributing to [Python Panama's RESTful API](https://github.com/pythonpanama/python-panama-backend).

 ## What am I blogging about?

--   :bulb: I'm working on a series of articles exploring the topic of **relational database design for full-stack developers**.
+-   :bulb: As I study for a Python technical interview, I'm blogging my notes on the different subjects as a quick reference.
+You're welcome to use them.
 -   :dart: Visit my blog, **Wander In Dev**, [here](https://wanderin.dev).
 <p align="center">
 <img src="https://github.com/wanderindev/wanderindev/blob/master/assets/logo-primary.png" />